paniko0/jassinaturas/README.md

 jassinaturas Client Library for Java
 ============================================

-Client library to integrates Moip Assinaturas on Java.
+Client library to integrate Moip Assinaturas in Java.

 Moip Assinaturas is a Moip's project that makes recurrence charges.
 It allows to create plans, customers, subscriptions and so on.

 API documentation is available at: http://moiplabs.github.io/assinaturas-docs/api.html

  - Author: Danillo Souza